GENERIC NAME: PANCRELIPASE ENTERIC-COATED CAPSULE - ORAL (PAN-kree-LYE-pase)

-BRAND NAME(S): Creon, Pancrease, Protilase, Ultrase, Zymase
+BRAND NAME(S): Creon, Ultrase, Zenpep, Zymase

 USES: This medication contains digestive enzymes to help break down and digest fats, starch, and proteins in food.
 It is used in conditions where the pancreas cannot make or does not release enough digestive enzymes into the small intestines to digest the food (e.g., chronic pancreatitis, cystic fibrosis, cancer of the pancreas, post-pancreatectomy, post-gastrointestinal bypass surgery).

 HOW TO USE: Some brands of this medication have a Medication Guide provided by your pharmacist.
 If one is available, read the Medication Guide before your start taking this medication and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.Take this medication by mouth with meals and snacks as directed by your doctor.
 Swallow the capsule whole.
-If swallowing is difficult, then the capsule may be opened and the contents mixed in a small amount of liquid or soft food that does not need to be chewed (such as room-temperature applesauce).
+Do not crush or chew the capsules or keep the capsules in your mouth.
+Doing so can irritate the mouth and also change the way the medication works.If swallowing is difficult, then the capsule may be opened and the contents mixed in a small amount of liquid or soft food that does not need to be chewed (such as room-temperature applesauce).
 Do not mix the contents of the capsule with alkaline food or liquid (such as milk, ice cream, tea).
-Consult your doctor or pharmacist for more information about what foods/liquids to avoid when mixing.
+Consult your doctor or pharmacist for more information about what foods/liquids (such as infant formula, breast milk) to avoid when mixing.
 Swallow the food or liquid right away, making sure not to chew the medication.
 Drink a glass of water or juice after swallowing the food to make sure all the medication is swallowed.
-Do not save the medication mixture for later.Dosage is based on your medical condition, diet, and response to therapy.Drink plenty of fluids while taking this medication unless your doctor tells you otherwise.Use this medication regularly to get the most benefit from it.
+Do not save the medication mixture for later.Dosage is based on your medical condition, diet, weight, and response to treatment.
+Do not take more capsules in a day than prescribed by your doctor.
+Your condition will not improve any faster, and your risk of side effects will increase.Drink plenty of fluids while taking this medication unless your doctor tells you otherwise.Use this medication regularly to get the most benefit from it.
 Take it with every meal or snack.If your doctor has recommended that you follow a special diet, it is very important to follow the diet to get the most benefit from this medication.Do not change brands or dosage forms of pancrelipase without consulting your doctor or pharmacist.
 Different products may contain different amounts of the digestive enzymes.Inform your doctor if your condition persists or worsens.